-Storage availability of partitions is shown in the Information menu (see chapter Display of device info).
+Storage availability of partitions is shown in the Information menu (see chapter Display of device info on page 37).

-Memory clearing PC
+Memory clearing 🖭

 There is usually no need to clear the memory, because it works in cyclic mode.
 If it is required anyway, the data storing must be stopped first.
-Read the device settings with and set "Recorder state" in Memory setting group to "stopped" as shown in a figure below.
+Read the device settings with MiQen and set "Recorder state" in Memory setting group to "stopped" as shown in a figure below.